Nazar-Okruzhko/Model-Researcher-Ultimate/README.md

 ### BINARY DATA

-The data in each file can be viewed as binary no matter if it was readable or unreadable or even empty before, viewing it in binary will spoil immediatelly everything.
+The data in each file can be viewed as binary no matter if it was readable or unreadable or even empty before in notepad, viewing it in binary will spoil immediatelly everything.
 And while binary files are all the same, the way we read it changes drastically everything!
 To view your binary file yiou must dump HEX from it or load it into HEX Viewer:

 Example file: